yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2021/index.md

 [german77](https://github.com/german77) [implemented SevenSixAxis and ConsoleSixAxisSensor](https://github.com/yuzu-emu/yuzu/pull/6226), continuing from [previous work](https://github.com/yuzu-emu/yuzu/pull/6224) done by [Morph,](https://github.com/Morph1984) allowing your configured motion device to freely let you look around in compatible games.

+{{< imgs
-pic Please don’t use it like this...
+	"./vr.png| Please don't use it like this..."
+  >}}

 Both the left and right Joy-Cons map their buttons to different memory locations, as [german77](https://github.com/german77) found out.
 Turns out, we had the wrong [location for the SL and SR buttons.](https://github.com/yuzu-emu/yuzu/pull/6131) One fix later, and everything is as it should be.

 A long standing but when trying to play `Mario Kart 8 Deluxe` in split screen multiplayer was a lock up when closing the controller applet after confirming the input of all players.
 [Morph](https://github.com/yuzu-emu/yuzu/pull/6205) fixed this crash by [sending the focus state change message](https://github.com/yuzu-emu/yuzu/pull/6205) on applet state changes.

+{{< imgs
-vid: better to crash other players than crash the game!
+	"./mk8input.mp4| Better to crash other players than crash the game!"
+  >}}

 Thank you EmulationFanatic and riperiperi for the help!

 Taking inspiration from [RPCS3](https://rpcs3.net/), [Morph](https://github.com/yuzu-emu/yuzu/pull/6205) [sets the default keyboard input](https://github.com/yuzu-emu/yuzu/pull/6241) to something more suitable for PC users.
 You just can’t beat WASD movement, especially when combined with mouse aiming.

+{{< imgs
-pic Rip and tear, press and click until it is done
+	"./keys.png| Rip and tear, press and click until it is done"
+  >}}

 Gamecube controllers connected to an adapter sometimes reported the joystick off-center, due to invalid data being sent during plugging.
-[german77](https://github.com/german77) solved this [by taking 4 measurements](https://github.com/yuzu-emu/yuzu/pull/6243), ensuring that the controller finds its center, like any warrior should.
+[german77](https://github.com/german77) solved this [by taking 4 measurements during initialization](https://github.com/yuzu-emu/yuzu/pull/6243), ensuring that the controller finds its center, like any warrior should.

 ## User interface changes

 Starting with [adding a favourite option in the context menu,](https://github.com/yuzu-emu/yuzu/pull/6198) so you can force some of your games to the top of the list.

+{{< imgs
-pic: just right click them!
+	"./fav.png| Just right click them!"
+  >}}

 [Updating the results from a filtered search](https://github.com/yuzu-emu/yuzu/pull/6261) after you remove a directory.
 This fixes wrong behaviour if the user decided to do changes to the game folders while doing a filtered search.